stuartfowler/CEMT/Documentation/threat-modelling.md

     click 2d "https://github.com/stuartfowler/CEMT/blob/main/Documentation/threat-modelling.md#signals" "Signals"
     click 2e "https://github.com/stuartfowler/CEMT/blob/main/Documentation/threat-modelling.md#flows" "Flows"
 ```
-Intermediate Mal-Activity Diagrams are drawn using the `CEMT Mal-Activity Diagram`, which can be created by right clicking on a `MisuseCase`, selecting `Create Diagram` from the context menu and then selecting `CEMT Mal-Activity Diagram`.
+Intermediate Mal-Activity Diagrams are drawn using a `CEMT Mal-Activity Diagram`, which can be created by right clicking on a `MisuseCase`, selecting `Create Diagram` from the context menu and then selecting `CEMT Mal-Activity Diagram`.
 Creating a `CEMT Mal-Activity Diagram` does not automatically apply the [`MalActivity`](./stereotypes.md#malactivity) stereotype to the Activity object that is created.
 A constraint on the [`MisuseCase`](./stereotypes.md#misusecase) stereotype checks for this in real-time if CAMEO active validation is turned on, and indicates that you can either manually apply the stereotype - by right-clicking on the Activity object that was created and selecting `MalActivity` from the context menu - or by running the included [Misuse macro](../Macros/README.md#misuse), as shown in the video below.

 > **Note**: The `CEMT Mal-Activity Diagram` is a [Custom Diagram](../README.md#custom-diagrams).
 You can also create a Intermediate Mal-Activity Diagram using a standard `SysML Activity Diagram` and manually apply the stereotypes if you wish.